-Learning to use the Car Seat Harness correctly is important as various incorrect usage are four of the most common car seat mistakes parents make involve the incorrect use of the harness.
+Learning to use the Car Seat Harness correctly is important because four of the most common car seat mistakes parents make involve the incorrect use of the harness.

 After selecting the right car seat for your child’s car seat stage (selection) and installing it (direction, location and installation) — and preferably having that installation checked by a certified Child Passenger safety Technician, there is harnessing.

 From birth to booster you are likely using a 5-point harness car seat.
 This means the car seat harness system contacts your child in five points: both shoulders, the hips and the crotch.
 These are the strongest points of the body.
 A 5-point harness spreads the crash force evenly over the child.